 Can I have a Gay wedding at St Cuthbert’s?

 St Cuthbert’s is sympathetic and understanding and welcoming of gay people.
-Marriage between two people of the same sex is not possible in church.
+However, in the Church of England, a Marriage between two people of the same sex is not possible in the church.

 How do I book a wedding?

 In the first instance, we need to see you both at church at the 10:00am Sunday morning service, so that we can meet you.

 We hold a Christenings and Weddings Enquiries hour at the church each Sunday morning between 11am and 12noon.
 This is when we discuss bookings and you both would need to bring photo ID and proof of address for both of you in the form of utility bills, and there is a £100 deposit to secure the date and time.

 Weddings normally take place on a Saturday at either 12noon, 2pm or 4pm.
 We do not take bookings over the phone or by email.
 You can however fill in your details into the Wedding Enquiries Form, see link below.
 The vicar or one of the team will then contact you to discuss your enquiry and firm up a booking so long as you can meet the requirments for marring at this church.